 By joining the network, teachers can access grade-level-specific resource databases with information that supports state history and civics content standards.
 Embedded in these databases are links to other information to help strengthen learning opportunities and facilitate interdisciplinary connections.
 In addition, teachers can electronically access the Americans All collection that includes ethnic and cultural texts and songs, posters, hundreds of period-specific photographs, reference texts and grade-level-specific teacher’s guides.
 Moreover, sample lesson plans, simulations and test questions are offered.
 They can also take advantage of professional development opportunities that impart best practices for using these and other resources and also receive e-newsletters with information on legacy preservation and social studies education as well as life lessons and money-saving tips.

-In addition, teachers are automatically enrolled in CollegeSave.
+In addition, because education is a lifelong process, members are automatically enrolled in CollegeSave.
 This organization helps parents of newborns to high school juniors gain free access to college tuition discounts, practical college savings advice, a personal college savings roadmap and experts for homework help.
-Immediately upon joining the Social Legacy Network, they earn $1,750 in tuition discounts and receive an additional $250 for each month of their membership.
+Immediately upon joining the Social Legacy Network, they earn an enrollment bonus of 1,750 in tuition discount points (each point is worth $1 in discounts) and receive an additional 250 points for each month of their membership, and can earn up to $52,000 in college tuition discounts at 385 participating colleges in 45 states nationwide.
+These discount points can be used for their children, grandchildren and extended family members.
+In 2017, students submitted rewards points worth more than $80.1 million in tuition discounts at participating colleges.

 Click here to view the instructional video created by Dr. Gail C. Christopher and The Houghton Mifflin Company.